-c) You may additionally report a breakout from a metric total for a sub-set of inventory.
-For example for a specific site area (a domain or set of domains), App or Section such as 'jobs'.
+- c) You may additionally report a breakout from a metric total for a sub-set of inventory.
+For example for a specific site area (a domain or set of domains), App or Section such as 'jobs'. - i) A Section is defined as a specific set of domains, sub-domains or URLs, with a common type of content.